Capital-M Music

 Software

 DAW (Primary): One of the most important decisions you’ll make for your studio is which DAW (Digital Audio Workstation) to get.
 This is the program you will be using to generate high-end audio output for your midi-sequenced or audio-recorded projects.
 I’d recommend getting a couple as they can be good at different things.
 I’m currently mostly using Apple Logic Pro, which I started using at Berklee with Logic Studio / Logic Pro 8, and now I’m on Logic Pro X (which has been the version number for about a decade at this point).
+[Update: Shortly after I wrote that, Apple released Logic Pro 11, so that is now the current version.
+Trust them to leave it alone for a decade right until I write that in my guide 🙂 ].
 Logic is only available for Macs, so when I switched back to PC I also switched to Cubase Pro, which is also great.
 I might use that on my Mac once I upgrade to a newer version than I have right now and no longer need the USB license key.

 Honorable mention will go to MOTU Digital Performer, which I used as a film scoring student at Berklee.
 At the time, it had some of the most powerful tempo mapping features for film score cues, and I made extensive use of it for those classes.
 I never really liked the graphic interface as much as Logic though, and found it kind of fiddly to work in, so when I came out to LA, I switched back to Logic as my main DAW.
 If you are primarily working with recording studio sessions (as opposed to music production or composition / film scoring projects), then you should seriously consider Avid Pro Tools, which is the main industry standard for that world.